hobg0blin/IntroToPCompITPCamp/README.md

 **Capacitors**: these store energy while it’s coming in, and then release it when incoming energy stops.
 These are super useful for making sure something that requires a very specific electrical supply receives it, as many power supplies tend to have dips and spikes in their current.

-There’s not a great use for a capacitor in this circuit, but we’ll demo how it might be used here.
+There’s not a great use for a capacitor in this circuit, but we’ll demo how it might be used live.

 For more components, and their uses, you can check out [ITP’s components lab](https://itp.nyu.edu/physcomp/labs/labs-electronics/components/).